-- If you have a condition known as a chronic adrenal failure.
+- If you have a condition known as chronic adrenal failure.

 It is the responsibility of those working in health care to ensure that patients are informed about the possibility of teratogenicity and that a follow-up appointment is scheduled to verify that the fetus has been expelled completely.
 This is necessary because there is a possibility that the method will fail, and ongoing pregnancies have been found to have congenital disabilities.

-The use of mifepristone has been linked to severe skin responses, such as toxic epidermal necrolysis and acute widespread exanthematous pustulosis.
+Mifepristone has been linked to severe skin responses, such as toxic epidermal necrolysis and acute widespread exanthematous pustulosis.
 These events have been documented in conjunction with the drug.
-If you experience any of the symptoms outlined in Section 4, you must seek urgent medical assistance.
-If you have a severe response to your skin when using mifepristone, you should not retake it in the future.
+If you experience any of the symptoms outlined in section 4, you must seek urgent medical assistance.
+If you have a severe response to your skin when using Mifepristone, you should not retake it in the future.